aws-samples/aws-eda-slurm-cluster/docs/exostellar-infrastructure-optimizer.md

 **Note**: The Intel instance families contain more configurations and higher memory instances.
 They also have high frequency instance types such as m5zn, r7iz, and z1d.
 They also tend to have more capacity.
 The AMD instance families include HPC instance types, however, they do not support spot pricing and can only be used for on-demand.

+**Note**: This is only an example configuration.
+You should customize it for your requirements.

 ```
 slurm:
   Xio:
     ManagementServerStackName: exostellar-management-server
     PartitionName: xio
     AvailabilityZone: us-east-2b
+    DefaultImageName: <your-xio-vm-image-name>
     Profiles:
       - ProfileName: amd
         NodeGroupName: amd